abrr-fhyz/Cpp-Projects/README.md

+# Others
+Includes data structures and algorithms implemented using C++

 # Linked-Lists.cpp
 the value of n is taken at first, denoting the number of elements to be inserted through the inputL and insertF functions.